WallStreetMojo

 Features of Revenue Receipts

-Since revenue receipts seem to be the opposite of capital receipts, it makes perfect sense to look at different features of revenue receipts so that we can understand the meaning of revenue receipts and can compare to the features of capital receipts.
+Since revenue receipts seem to be the opposite of capital receipts, it makes perfect sense to look at different features of revenue receipts to understand the meaning of revenue receipts and compare them to the features of capital receipts.

 Let’s have a look –

-• Means for survival: A business starts its operations because it expects to receive money as a result of their service to their customers.
-Either they can sell a bunch of products, or they can offer services.
+• Means for survival: A business starts its operations because it expects to receive money due to its service to its customers.
+Either they can sell many products, or they can offer services.
 No matter what they do, without revenue receipts, they can’t survive for long because revenue receipts are collected from the direct operations of the business.

 • Applicable for a short term: Revenue receipts are money received for a short period.
 The benefit of revenue receipts can only be enjoyed for one accounting year and not more.